Facebook sues EU antitrust regulator for seeking ‘irrelevant’ personal employee data

 The Commission said it would defend its case in court.

-EU regulators comb through documents looking for about 2,500 search phrases which include “big question”, “shut down” and “not good for us”, said a person familiar with the matter.
+EU regulators comb through documents looking for about 2,500 search phrases, which include “big question,” “shut down” and “not good for us,” said a person familiar with the matter.

-The person said such search terms could be found in employees’ health information, performance evaluation and even job applications to the company which are not relevant to the EU investigations.
+The person said such search terms could be found in employees’ health information, performance evaluation, and even job applications to the company, which are not relevant to the EU investigations.

 In addition to the two lawsuits against the Commission, Facebook is also seeking interim measures at the Luxembourg-based General Court, Europe’s second-highest, to halt such data requests until judges rule, according to a court filing.

-(Reporting by Foo Yun Chee, additional reporting by Neha Malara in Bangaluru; editing by Jonathan Oatis and Jane Merriman)
+(Reporting by Foo Yun Chee, additional reporting by Neha Malara in Bangaluru, editing by Jonathan Oatis and Jane Merriman.)